University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/vm_connection.md

 **Follow all instructions here very, very carefully**

 1. Inside RStudio *click the Terminal* tab at the top left.
-You will see something like `student@bioinf_2020S2-student-1:~$` with a cursor flashing and indicating you can type here.
+You will see something like `(base) student@bioinf_2020S2-student-1:~$` with a cursor flashing and indicating you can type here.
 This is also known as the prompt.
 2. Type the command `passwd` followed by <kbd>Enter</kbd>
     - You will now be asked to enter your existing password.
 NOTE THAT WHEN ENTERING YOUR PASSWORD **NO TEXT WILL APPEAR AT THE PROMPT**.
 This is a security feature.